Get Started - Faculty

 Lobo-Wifi - Offers full network access and is available for all users with a valid UNM NetID and password.
-Please note that use of this SSID required a one-time client "key" for Windows and Macintosh users.
+Please note that use of this SSID requires a one-time client "key" for Windows and Macintosh users.

 You can connect to either of these networks while on Campus through your device's WiFi connection settings.

-For more information about network access visit FastInfo
+For more information about network access visit FastInfo.

 Information Security & Privacy Office (ISPO)

 Phishing is a message-based attack used by cyber criminals to trick you into providing sensitive information or taking an action such as clicking on a malicious link, opening an infected attachment, or responding to a scam.
 Use the “Report Message” button in Lobomail to report phishing emails.
 Follow the link for information on how to use the “Report Message” option using Android, iOS, Mac, Windows and Outlook Web Access.